Ann Blaton Counsel

-Ann Blaton is counsel in our banking & finance practice.
-She is based in our London office where she is heading the firm's Luxembourg Desk, promoting NautaDutilh’s cross-border services to and consolidating key relationships with London-based clients.
+Ann Blaton is a counsel in our Banking & Finance practice and head of the Luxembourg Desk at the firm's London office, responsible for promoting the firm's cross-border services and consolidating key relationships with London-based clients.

-Ann has extensive experience in banking & finance law with a focus on cross-border leverage finance (including acquisition finance, asset-based finance and real estate finance), syndicated lending and project finance (PPP), advising on a wide range of international finance transactions in which she represents global financial institutions, banks and international corporates.
-She also assists clients on all kinds of financial and regulatory matters including capital markets, securitization, financial products and listing regulations.
+Ann has extensive experience in banking and financial law, with a focus on cross-border leveraged finance (including acquisition, asset-based and real estate finance), syndicated lending and project finance (PPP).
+She represents global financial institutions, banks and international corporates in a wide range of international financial transactions and assists clients with the complete range of financial and regulatory matters, including in relation to capital markets, securitization, financial products and listing regulations.

-Prior to joining NautaDutilh’s Brussels’ office (2004) and subsequently our Luxembourg office (2011), Ann practiced for several years at two magic circle law firms in Brussels.
-She was seconded to Slaughter and May LLP in London in 2007 where she worked in the project finance team.
-Between March 2010 and June 2011, Ann completed a secondment as senior legal consultant at the European Investment Bank in Luxembourg where she was responsible for legal matters in a variety of projects (project finance, corporate loans, SME loans, restructuring...) in various jurisdictions (Belgium, the Netherlands, France, UK and Baltic Sea States).
+Prior to joining NautaDutilh’s Brussels office (2004) and subsequently the Luxembourg office (2011), Ann practised for several years at two magic circle law firms in Brussels.
+In 2007, she was seconded to Slaughter and May's project finance team in London.
+From March 2010 to June 2011, Ann completed a secondment at the European Investment Bank in Luxembourg; as a senior legal consultant she advised on various types of transactions (project finance, corporate lending and SME loans, restructuring, etc.) in multiple jurisdictions (Belgium, the Netherlands, France, UK and the Baltic States).

-Ann obtained her law degree from the Ghent University (Belgium) in 1999.
-In 2000, she obtained a postgraduate degree in International Business and Finance Law (LL.M.) from the University of London (Queen Mary & Westfield College) where she was awarded the Clive Schmitthoff Commercial Law Prize for International Trade Law.
+Ann obtained her law degree from the University of Ghent (Belgium) in 1999.
+In 2000, she earned a postgraduate degree in International Business and Finance Law (LL.M.) from the University of London (Queen Mary & Westfield College), where she was awarded the Clive Schmitthoff Commercial Law Prize for International Trade Law.

-Ann regularly publishes articles and gives presentations (including for the International Project Finance Association - IPFA) on various (cross-border) legal topics.
+Ann regularly publishes and gives presentations (including for IPFA, the International Project Finance Association) on selected legal topics.
 She is a member of the IFLR Woman in Business Law Group.